 Meaning.
-The application route is shown on the extract below from A to B as a mix of road in the same style as existing roads and track in the area.
-Note the route also shows a ford and footbridge (FB) at point B (circled) which would typically be shown on maps where a route had higher status than footpath.
-The section between B and C is not shown on this map.
+The application route is shown on the extract below from A to B as a mix of road in the same style as existing roads and track.
+Note the route also shows a ford (circled) which would typically be shown on maps where there was a public highway of some kind.

 Assessment.
-Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway between A and B.
+Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway.